Example Case Wins

 The maximum sentence was Life in prison plus 5 years.

-Using modern technology (below), we determined that the money our client (gray shirt) was accused of stealing was likely his own.
+Result: Using modern technology (below), we determined that the money our client (gray shirt) was accused of stealing was likely his own.
 The alleged victim (blue shirt) had picked it up in the parking lot seconds after our client dropped it.

 Charge: 9 Felonies